 Your body’s daily protein amount depends on your age, weight, and daily activity level.
 Children who are still in the growing process usually need more protein in their diets than adults.
 Highly active people may need more protein than less active ones.

-A general rule of thumb is to calculate how much protein you need to consume daily: multiply your weight measured in kilograms by 0.8.
+To find out how much protein you need daily, multiply your weight in kilograms by 0.8.
 The result is the number of grams of protein for daily consumption.

 For example, an 80kg adult should consume approximately 64grams of protein a day.